4rlm/crm_formatter/README.md

-# CRM Formatter
+# CRM Wrap
 #### Efficiently Reformat, Normalize, and Scrub CRM Contact Data, such as Addresses, Phones and URLs.

-CRM Formatter is perfect for curating high-volume enterprise-scale web scraping, and integrates well with Nokogiri, Mechanize, and asynchronous jobs via Delayed_job or SideKick, to name a few.
+CRM Wrap is perfect for curating high-volume enterprise-scale web scraping, and integrates well with Nokogiri, Mechanize, and asynchronous jobs via Delayed_job or SideKick, to name a few.
 Web Scraping and Harvesting often gathers a lot of junk to sift through; presenting unexpected edge cases around each corner.
-CRM Formatter has been developed and refined during the past few years to focus on improving that task.
+CRM Wrap has been developed and refined during the past few years to focus on improving that task.

 It's also perfect for processing API data, Web Forms, and routine DB normalizing and scrubbing processes.
 Not only does it reformat Address, Phone, and Web data, it can also accept lists to scrub against, then providing detailed reports about how each piece of data compares with your criteria lists.

-The CRM Formatter Gem is currently in '--pre versioning', or 'beta mode' as the process of reorganizing these proprietary, production environment processes from their native app environment into this newly created open source gem.
+The CRM Wrap Gem is currently in '--pre versioning', or 'beta mode' as the process of reorganizing these proprietary, production environment processes from their native app environment into this newly created open source gem.
 Formal tests in the gem environment are still on the way, as is the documentation.
 But the processes themselves have been very reliable and an integral part of a very large app dedicated to such services.

 ## Getting Started
-CRM Formatter is compatible with Rails 4.2 and 5.0, 5.1 and 5.2 on Ruby 2.2 and later.
+CRM Wrap is compatible with Rails 4.2 and 5.0, 5.1 and 5.2 on Ruby 2.2 and later.

 In your Gemfile add:
 ```